RogueScholar/thefuck-termux/README.md

  - `thefuck/shells/__init__.py`

 To see changes, compare those files with the ones in the `/originals` directory.

+There's almost definitely issues with timeouts in this version, considering it just ignores the timeout code (`types.py`).
+I wouldn't consider this particularly reliable, but it works on Cygwin for me currently.

 Now, the original README contents: